dafny-lang/dafny/Source/DafnyCore/Prelude/README.md

 `PreludeCore.bpl` and from models such as `Sequences.dfy`. multisets).

-To generate a new version of `DafnyPrelude.bpl`, run `make extract` in the `../../DafnyCore` folder.
-This will run `make` in this folder and will then copy the generated `../Prelude/DafnyPrelude.bpl` to `../Da0fnyPrelude.bpl`.
+To generate a new version of `DafnyPrelude.bpl`, run `make` in this folder.
+This will generate and copy the generated `../Prelude/Output/DafnyPrelude.bpl` to `../DafnyPrelude.bpl`.

 ## CLI option